 Prepare your bed in advance

-I cover all my beds with clear plastic sheeting as soon as I can clear the snow off.
-The clear plastic heats the soil in the garden beds up significantly and lets me plant out a bit earlier.
-The warmer beds also help with germination if you are planting directly with seeds.
+Preheat your garden beds: I cover all my beds with clear plastic sheeting as soon as I can clear the snow off.
+The clear plastic heats the soil in the garden beds significantly and lets me plant out a bit earlier.
+The warmer beds also help germination if you are planting directly with seeds.

-Heating the beds also allows any weed seeds that are laying dormant to grow, get cooked and die before I even plant out.
+Heating the beds also allows any weed seeds lying dormant to grow, get cooked, and die before I even plant out.

-The other important piece in preparing your pumpkin bed is to ensure that you fertilize it well.
-I like to add my Pro-mix fertilizer to my soil before I over with plastic, and then again when I plant out.
+Lots of compost and fertilizer: The other important piece in preparing your pumpkin bed is to ensure that you fertilize well with healthy, rich compost.
 Pumpkins grow fast and require nutrients to produce blooms, set, and grow all season long, so make sure they have what they need to thrive.

 Space requirements and what I do in my garden

 You do not need a lot of space to grow cinderella pumpkins.
-The vines trail, but I don’t find they go crazy, and they are quite manageable.
-The vines get coaxed down our brick paths or out on to the lawn, and they never get in my way.
+The vines trail, but I don’t find they go crazy, and they are pretty manageable.
+The vines wind down our brick paths and out over the yard.

-When I was planting other pumpkins, I planted less to try to avoid crowding which contributes to powdery mildew.
-Since the Cinderella pumpkins are so resistant to powdery mildew, I pack them in.
-Even though I planted eight vines in a bed, they did not overlap as I let them wander and trail outside of the bed on the lawn and brick paths.
+Since the Cinderella pumpkins are resistant to powdery mildew, I pack them in.
+So even though I planted eight vines in a bed, they did not overlap as I let them wander and trail outside the bed on the lawn and brick paths.

-So long as you have room to let them wander, planting only takes a few square feet of your garden.
+So long as you have room to let them wander, planting pumpkins only takes a few square feet to create a pumpkin patch.

 Hand pollinating pumpkins

-I have lots of bees in my garden, I created a buffet for them so they would come and hang around, but I still give my pumpkins every chance they have.
+I have lots of bees in my garden, I created a buffet for them to come and hang around, but I still give my pumpkins every chance they have.

 Water and more water